CyVerse-learning-materials/neon_data_science/step3.rst

 *Jupyter Lab Google Drive Client*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After you've setup your Jupyter Lab, you can view files in your Google Drive and move them onto the VM.
+Google Drive will ask for some authentication through your browser with a token.
+After you authenticate you can view files in your Google Drive and move them onto the VM.

 ..